traitecoevo/data_versioning/README.md

   - hard to download *all* the data
   - hard to use offline (though things like [vcr](https://github.com/vcr/vcr) might help)
   - can be slow, especially in Australia
-  - requires a lot of effort to set up
+  - requires a lot of effort (and money) to set up

 ## Our approach